actions/runner/docs/preview/yamlgettingstarted-resources.md

 #### Git

-Git refers to git repositories built into the product.
-Initially only repositories located within the same project as the entry file are allowed.
+`git` refers to Git repositories in VSTS.
+Currently only repositories located within the same project are allowed.

 ```yaml
 resources: